gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 The one doing the reassuring,
 not the one being reassured.

 I didn't mind.
 That is just how I am built.

 But I also knew, somewhere,
 that I needed to be as careful with myself as my friends were being with me.

-I am sensitive, yes.
-And deeply emotional.

-But I am also incredibly strong.
-More resilient than most people know.

 I may never fully come to terms with how unfair life is,